Learning Interpretable Low-dimensional Representation via Physical Symmetry: Introduction

 \section{Introduction}

-Interpretable representation learning has been playing a key role in building creative intelligent systems.
+Interpretable representation-learning models have achieved great progress for various types of time-series data.
 Taking the \textit{music} domain as an example, tailored models \citep{ji2020comprehensive} have been developed to learn pitch, timbre, melody contour, chord progression, texture, etc. from music audio.
 These human-interpretable representations have greatly improved the performance of generative algorithms in various music creation tasks, including inpainting \citep{9747817}, harmonization \citep{yi2022accomontage2}, (re-)arrangement, and performance rendering \citep{jeong2019graph}.

 However, most representation learning models still rely heavily on domain-specific knowledge.
 For example, to use pitch scales or instrument labels for learning pitch and timbre representations \citep{luo2020unsupervised, gmvae, invddsp, lin2021unified, esling2018bridging} and to use chords and rhythm labels for learning higher-level representations \citep{akama19, ec2vae, polydis, shiqi}.
-Such an approach is very different from human learning; even without formal music training, one can at least perceive \textit{pitch}, a fundamental music concept, from the experience of listening to music.
+Such an approach is presumably very different from human learning; even without formal music training, we see that many people can learn \textit{pitch}, a fundamental music concept, simply from the experience of listening to music.
 Hence, it remains an open question how to learn interpretable pitch factor using inductive biases that are more general.
-In other words, \textit{what general computational principle gives rise to (or let the human mind re-create) the concept of pitch.}
+In other words, \textit{what general computational principle gives rise to the concept of pitch.}

 We see a similar issue in other domains.
 For instance, various computer-vision models \citep{holygan, grf, mescheder2019occupancy, octnet} can learn 3D representations of human faces or a particular scene by using domain knowledge (e.g., labelling of meshes and voxels, 3D convolution, etc.) But when these domain setups are absent, it remains a non-trivial task to learn the 3D location of a simple moving object in a self-supervised fashion.